 Our corporate affairs are governed by, among other things, our Memorandum of Association, Articles of Association, the Companies Law (2020 Revision) and common law of the Cayman Islands.
 The rights of Shareholders to take action against our directors, actions by minority shareholders and the fiduciary responsibilities of our directors to us under Cayman Islands law are to a large extent governed by the common law of the Cayman Islands.
-The rights of man comparatively limited judicial precedent in the Cayman Islands as well as from English common law, which has persuasive, but not binding, authority on a court in the Cayman Islands.
+The common law of the Cayman Islands is derived in part from comparatively limited judicial precedent in the Cayman Islands as well as from English common law, which has persuasive, but not binding, authority on a court in the Cayman Islands.
 The laws of the Cayman Islands relating to the protection of the interests of minority shareholders differ in some respects from those in other jurisdictions.
 Such differences may mean that the remedies available to the minority shareholders may be different from those they would have under the laws of other jurisdictions.